cosmos/sdk-tutorials/academy/3-my-own-chain-1/index.md

 ---
 parent:
-  title: Running Your Own Cosmos Chain - Part 1
+  title: Run Your Own Cosmos Chain - Part 1
   description: Run a chain for the first time
   number: 3
 tag: deep-dive